BetterThanTomorrow/calva/docs/site/test-runner.md

 You can enable the Calva setting "Test on Save" to have tests for the current namespace run on file save.

-## Test Explorer
+## VS Code Test UI

-Calva has experimental support for showing test results in the [VSCode Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).
+Calva has experimental support for showing test results in VS Code's Test UI.
 You can enable this support by setting `calva.useTestExplorer` to `true`.
-When you enable this setting, the Testing icon will appear in the VSCode Activilty Bar.
+When you enable this setting, the Testing icon will appear in the Testing tab of VS Code's Activity Bar.

-With this feature (and the TestExplorer UI extension installed) you will be able to browse and run tests directly from the Testing tab.
+With this feature enabled you will be able to browse and run tests directly from the Testing tab.

 Please join the [#calva channel](https://clojurians.slack.com/messages/calva) on the Clojurians Slack if you have any feedback on this new feature.